How to Become a Police Officer in Arkansas

 - Be free of any felony charges and misdemeanor domestic violence charges

-- Have no visible tattoos when in the state trooper uniform
+- Have no visible tattoos when in the state trooper uniform (summer or winter)

 Those who meet these requirements will complete physical, written, and psychological exams as well as a background investigation.
 Successful applicants proceed to the Arkansas State Police Training Academy in Little Rock.
 Trooper training encompasses 1,080 hours of physical, academic, and practical exercises.
 Upon graduation, troopers are assigned to 12 weeks of field training before being given their county of assignment for patrol duties.

 There are 75 counties in Arkansas, each of which elects a sheriff, who in turn appoints sheriff’s deputies to assist with routine duties.
 Sheriffs and sheriff’s deputies in Arkansas must meet the same minimum requirements as all other law enforcement officers in Arkansas.
 In addition, these law enforcement professionals must:

 - Be a qualified elector (voter) in the county in which they are appointed

 - Be a resident of the county in which they are appointed